Adi Acharya

 Email / Resume / Github

-I expect to graduate in Spring 2026 and am seeking full-time opportunities in industry, with primary interests in data science, machine learning, and algorithms.
+I am actively seeking full-time opportunities in industry, with primary interests in applied machine learning, data science, and advanced algorithms.

 profile photo